Zinc and Testosterone: One of the Most Important Minerals for Endocrine System

 Answer: Yes, this seems to happen in isolated cells at least.

 How much zinc can I take?

 Answer: Mega-dosing with 100 mg’s of zinc daily has been shown to be safe in long term studies (2-4 months).
 However if you megadose with the mineral, make sure that you’re also supplementing with copper as too much zinc will deplete the body from it.
 A good rule of thumb is to take them at 10:1 ratio (that means that you take 1mg of copper for every 10mg’s of zinc).

 What’s the most bio-available form of zinc to supplement with?

-Answer: We at Anabolic Men recommend and use the high quality zinc picolinate from Thorne Research.
+Answer: We at Anabolic Men recommend and use the high quality zinc picolinate from Thorne Research (affiliate link).
 Other quality choices would be citrate and orotate.